hashobject/clojurecop/README.md

   * number of namespaces.
 May help you to understand how big library is.
 However maybe useless as LOC.
   * number of public methods
   * percantage of public methods with doctrings
+  * find files that were changed a lot of times

   ...